nghin/vacsf.org.dev/_posts/meditations/2016-01-19-Mortify-the-Deeds-of-the-Flesh.md

 What is the Bible about?
 Is it a book of morality to deal with Man's countless vices?
 Or is it one to bridge the impossible chasm between God and Man?
 Indeed though it started out showing Man's utter depravity by showing their uncountable acts that came from the deepest parts of their fallen humanity, it moved on to the triumphant declaration, not of anyone of flesh and blood, but of the Son of God as their Savior.

-The Bible, in the part we called the Old Testament, gave mankind for a limitted time a chance to go through a test, through the Old Covenant with the ten commandments and statutes, with the ultimate goal of bringing them to a place where they're on their knees realizing that no matter how much they try with their flesh, by doing something, or avoid doing something else, by using the ten commandments and various Mosaic laws and statutes as their moral yardsticks, they would still fall far short of God's standard of righteousness.
+The Bible, in the part we called the Old Testament, gave mankind for a limited time a chance to go through a test, through the Old Covenant with the Ten Commandments and statutes, with the ultimate goal of bringing them to a place where they're on their knees realizing that no matter how much they try with their flesh, by doing something, or avoid doing something else, by using the ten commandments and various Mosaic laws and statutes as their moral yardsticks, they would still fall far short of God's standard of righteousness.

 And after a time of letting Man exhaust all their resources, after they failed miserably in trying to keep the commandments, God ushered in a new era that no longer allows Man to try to test their worth through their self effort, their flesh.
 This new era is recorded in the New Testament in which faith is now the sole instrument through which men can receive the gift of the forgiveness of sins and eternal life free to anyone who asks.

-Jesus had come two thousands years ago as foretold by prophets long ago, but most importantly He came to end all sacrifices (Hebrews 10:12;10:26), and claimed supremacy as the sole Savior of mankind.
+Jesus had come two thousand years ago as foretold by prophets long ago, but most importantly He came to end all sacrifices (Hebrews 10:12;10:26), and claimed supremacy as the sole Savior of mankind.
 His sacrifice will end all sacrifices.
 He is the gospel, the Word of God, with nothing to be added or taken away from it.

 Mankind is expected to stop all their trying, because the time has passed for them to try with their own self effort, because they had been proven incapable of saving themselves, now they must surrender and express their trust completely on Jesus who came as their Savior.
 No longer are they allowed to use the power of their flesh to prove their worth before God, which really is no more than filthy rags.
 But we shall see that their pride is great, and they will try with all their might to prove once again they are "like God, knowing good and evil."
 And Paul was tasked with the job of writing to the churches to tell them that now is the time for faith, no longer for works.
 This is the deeds of the flesh that they must put to death; it is this kind of deeds that compete with the cross of Christ in the salvation of their souls.
-The sinful deeds of their flesh can be forgiven, but these cross-defying deeds from their flesh is an abormination to the Lord.
+The sinful deeds of their flesh can be forgiven, but these cross-defying deeds from their flesh is an abomination to the Lord.

 ### <span style="color: #666666;">Let's learn some Greek</span>